When it comes to building a conversion rate and search engine optimized website, speed is crucial.

 The faster your site loads, the lower the bounce rate.
 If your site is fast, you have a better chance of ranking on Google over slow sites that drive high bounce rates.

-Thankfully, Google offers this free tool to find out what you need to fix.
+Thankfully, Google offers the PageSpeed Insights tool to find out what you need to fix.

 Here’s how to score a perfect 100% on Google’s PageSpeed Insights and why you need to accomplish this feat.

-Page speed is a critical factor when it comes to ranking your website higher on Google’s search engine results.
+Page speed is a critical factor in ranking your website higher on Google’s search engine results.

 If your website isn’t on par with the top 10 organic pages, you won’t rank on the first page.